BudgetBro.

 Thailand to Introduce Tourist Entry Tax to Boost Tourism Infrastructure

-The Tourist minister of Thailand has accounted that a long proposed tax on visitors will soon be implemented, with the aim of strengthening the country's tourism infrastructure and ensuring visitor insurance coverage.
+The Tourist minister of Thailand has announced that a long proposed tax on visitors will soon be implemented, with the aim of strengthening the country's tourism infrastructure and ensuring visitor insurance coverage.

 What's Happening